darnrain/Lemon-Drop-Hi-Res-audio-source-code/README.md

 ### I am a dev and want to add this to my rom?
 It is my understanding that the two files responsible for making this all happen are, audio_platform_info.xml and mixer_paths_tasha.xml.
 Just duplicate all the changes I made leaving intact your unique settings.
 The QuadDAC also needs Enable System wide QuadDAC support v8.2 aka build.prop audio tweaks.
 All the other files were from my previous attempts to increase the audio quality of the Lgv20 without avail.
 I have never tested, but I do not believe they are what put the QuadDAC into overdrive.<br>

-### What is True Native Mode on a computer?
-"(1) The normal running mode of a computer, executing programs from its built-in instruction set.
-Contrast with emulation mode.
-See native language.
-(2) The highest performance state of a computer."<br>

 ### What do I need to set my Hi-Res music player at?
 You need to choose 24bit 44.1kHz as the source, that's how I programed the DAC, it takes 24bit 44.1kHz and upsamples the audio eight times to 32bit 352.8kHz.
 On wired headphones the output is 32bit 352.8kHz, all other devices the output is 44.1kHz 24bit or 16bit.
 If set to anything other than, 44.1kHz the audio does not get upsampled eight times or it does not multiply evenly into what the DAC is set at 352.8kHz.
 In other words, your not going to get the absolute best audio quality.<br>